Best Budget Audio Interface (Tested & Reviewed for 2026)

 | Not ideal for

 Overview: The Volt 176 was a revelation.
-The vintage mode, inspired by UA’s classic 1176 compressor, adds a nice to warmth to the tone that’s particularly flattering on vocals and acoustic instruments.
+The vintage mode, inspired by UA’s classic 1176 compressor, adds a nice warmth to the tone that’s particularly flattering on vocals and acoustic instruments.
 I found the built-in compressor incredibly musical – it tames peaks without squashing the life out of your recordings.

 Testing the compressor to record bass was great, as you probably know, compressors are a bass player’s best friend.
 It worked really well removing those peaks and levelling out the famous 5th string that sounds different from the other strings.